-Array IndexOutofbounds Exception in Java: When we require to store values, then we should go with variables.
-But when we require to store some same data type element then that time we should go with Array.
+Array IndexOutofbounds Exception in Java: When we must store values, we should go with variables.
+But when we require to store some same data type element, then that time we should go with Array.

 Issues In Array:

-There are so many benefits of using Array in our program, but also there is some drawback or issues are appearing when you are dealing with that array and the array elements.
+There are so many benefits of using Array in our program, but some drawbacks or issues appear when dealing with that array and the array elements.

-We are facing below issues when we are dealing with an array:
+We are facing the following issues when we are dealing with an array:

-- Arrays are fixed in size so if we don’t know the required size then its a problem
+- Arrays are fixed in size, so if we don’t know the required size, then it is a problem.

-- If we Assign more size as compare to requirement, then we waste the memory
+- If we Assign more size than the requirement, then we waste the memory.

-- if we assign min size to an array, then it will create the problem.
+- if we assign a minimum size to an array, it will create a problem.

 Exceptions Come in Array:

-When you perform some operation in an array, they may be some time you can face some exception.
-Here is some exception related to array
+When you perform some operations in an array, there may be times when you face some exceptions.
+Here is some exception related to the array

 - Array IndexOutofbounds Exception